Chantelleelace/chantelleelace.github.io/README.md

 My goal for the following year to two years after boot camp is to be making a salary or 52,000/year.
 I would like to initially take a position that gives me room for growth and plenty of on the job training.

+### Weekly Break Down

+The second week was great!
+I am still able to follow along without confusion.
+I know that I am not yet in a position to wrtie full code on my own as of yet but I don't know if we are expected to right now.
+I’m not sure if that’s where I am supposed to be at quite yet.
+I unfortunately had to miss the speakers on Friday but hopefully didn't miss too much instructions.
+I was able to get a passing grade on my quiz but I am curious to see how terrible I would do on the test if it were given right now.
+Looking foward to learning about salesforce next week.

+## Week of October 8, 2018